prembis2431/FWgitshop2/README.md

 # FWgitshop2
-a demo repo to learn git
+a demo repo to learn github
+title
+programs
+function (what the project is) how to use how to contribute